tarwn/lessthandot-hugo/blogs/content/posts/2011-12-02-css-javascript-t4-templates-and-less.md

 </p>

 <p>
-  <i>Note: There is also the “Transform All Templates” button on the top of the solution explorer if I don't feel like double-saving.
-I could also add a shortcut in the keyboard commands list (Tools -> Options -> Environment -> Keyboard) for “TextTransformation.TransformAllTemplates</i>
+  <i>Note: There is also the "Transform All Templates" button on the top of the solution explorer if I don't feel like double-saving.
+I could also add a shortcut in the keyboard commands list (Tools -> Options -> Environment -> Keyboard) for "TextTransformation.TransformAllTemplates</i>
 </p>

 <h2>